Learn Python with Talk Python's 270 hours of courses

 04:14 Michael Kennedy: Yeah maybe just YouTube alone would take care of it.

 04:17 Al Sweigart: I mean learning to program is so much easier today than it was 10 years 20 years ago.
-Whenever I say like oh I've been programming since I was in the third grade that's that's fairly meaningless these days.
+Whenever I say like oh I've been programming since I was in the third grade that's fairly meaningless these days.
 And so yeah I don't want to discourage anybody from from learning that and also whenever anybody says I've been programming since I was you know ten years old or something like that...
 I keep thinking well yeah but it was probably pretty lousy programs that you were making I just think I was.

 04:43 Michael Kennedy: Yeah you know what's really interesting about when you state experience in those terms is you could have been working for two years but on like a massive wide range of technologies and really throwing yourself into it.
 Or you could have been programming for 20 years writing basically the same code and I put my bet on that too your person being able to do do more in the industry having that experience than if you keep doing the same thing.
 So there's quite a lense you have to put on I've been doing it for 20 years or years or whatever.